martinlarsalbert/System-identification-of-Vessel-Manoeuvring-Models/src/wPCC_pipeline/pipelines/extended_kalman/README.md

 ## Overview

-This pipeline runs the model test data through a Extended Kalman Filter (EKF) and after that passes the estimated states into a RTS smoother.
+Create an Extended Kalman Filter (EKF) with a prediction model with guessed parameters for one ship.
+This filter can then be reused for many model tests, as long as the ship model is the same (and the guessed model is accurate enought.).

 ## Pipeline inputs